 - a) Write a simple read-write lock using only spinning, one shared integer and the CAS operation.
-Do not use local variables (it is ok to have variable within a method, but not outside). - b) What is the problem with your lock?
+Do not use local variables (it is ok to have a variable within a method, but not outside). - b) What is the problem with this lock?

-Hint: what happens if a lot of processes access the lock repeatedly?
+Hint: What happens if a lot of processes access the lock repeatedly?